spruceid/didkit/lib/android/README.md

 ## Build and integrate

-Build the `.so` libraries for each support ABI.
+Build the `.so` libraries for each supported ABI.

 ```sh
 $ make -C ../ ../target/test/android.stamp